o-ran-sc/nonrtric-plt-rappmanager/README.md

 ### ONAP ACM

-ONAP ACM is used here as a backend of Rapp manager to lifecycle manage the deployment items as part of Rapp.
+ONAP ACM is used here as a backend of rApp manager to lifecycle manage the deployment items as part of rApp.

 ONAP ACM related details can be found [here](https://docs.onap.org/projects/onap-policy-parent/en/london/clamp/clamp.html).

 ### Integration of SME (CAPIF)

-This integration is based on the CAPIF function developed as part of ORAN-SC.
+This integration is based on the CAPIF function developed as part of O-RAN SC.
 It is available [here](https://github.com/o-ran-sc/nonrtric-plt-sme/blob/master/capifcore/README.md)

 ## Flow Diagrams